 This guide lists anticipated problems and their solutions.
-If you really get stuck, call our Service Department.
+If you really get stuck, call our Service Department:

-- Problem #1: Power LED does not blink ON when power is applied: - Solutions : a) Check for presence of external AC power source. - b) Make sure AC voltage agrees with box wiring. - c) Leave off for 1 minute, then turn back on.
-PTC "fuse" will then be cooled and reset. - d) Fix broken LED wiring. - e) Return AEC-BOX for power supply repairs. - Problem #2: Power LED blinks ON initially, then stays off, or LED just blinks ON every two seconds:

-- Solutions: a) May be an EPROM checksum error.
+Problem #1: Solutions : Power LED does not blink ON when power is applied: a) Check for presence of external AC power source. b) Make sure AC voltage agrees with box wiring. c) Leave off for 1 minute, then turn back on.
+Thermal "fuse" will then be cooled and reset. d) Fix broken LED wiring. e) Return AEC-BOX for power supply repairs.
+Problem #2: Solutions : Power LED blinks ON initially, then stays off: a) May be an EPROM checksum error.
 If you have modified the EPROM, the checksum byte may be wrong.
-See the EPROM MODIFICATIONS section. - b) Return AEC-BOX for repairs. - Problem #3: Power LED blinks OFF during operations: - Solutions: a) See the LED OPERATIONS section of this manual.
-Something is wrong with your signal source(s). - Problem #4: Box is not transmitting anything: - Solutions : a) Make sure switch 8 is a "1" (BROADCAST mode). - b) Make sure other DIP switches are set properly. - c) Try the loopback test (see page 32). - d) Use loopback test to check external serial cable. - e) In POLLED mode, will not respond to incorrect box address, data errors, protocol errors, etc. - f) Make sure each box driving the same data line(s) has a different address. - Problem #5: Box transmits, but I can't receive anything: - Solutions: a) Check cables for shorts, opens, crossed wires. - b) Make sure UART parameters (baud rate, etc.) are the same for both the box and your serial device. - c) If using RS232, limit cable length to 30 meters. - Problem #6: Bytes are missing in the received data stream: - Solutions: a) The receiving device must be able to receive ALL bytes in a message without any OVERRUN errors, even if interrupts occur during reception.
-Change interrupt priorities, disable some, etc.

-- b) Use a lower baud rate and see if the problem goes away (gives more time between characters). - Problem #7: Some time code messages and/or counts are missing: - Solutions: a) Use a higher baud rate so that the entire message can be sent before the next frame arrives. - b) SMPTE drop frame counting eliminates some counts. - c) Use a higher quality tape and/or VTR which does not have any dropouts, bit errors, etc..
+See the EPROM MODIFICATIONS section. b) Return AEC-BOX for repairs.
+Problem #3: Solutions : Power LED blinks OFF during operations: a) See the LED OPERATIONS section of this manual.
+Something is wrong with your signal source(s).
+Problem #4: Solutions : Box is not transmitting anything: a) Make sure switch 8 is a "1" (BROADCAST mode). b) Make sure other DIP switches are set properly. c) Use oscilloscope to check the transmit lines. d) Remove external serial cabling - works now? e) In POLLED mode, will not respond to incorrect box address, data errors, protocol errors, etc. f) Make sure each box driving the same data line(s) has a different address.
+Problem #5: Solutions : Box transmits, but I can't receive anything: a) Check cables for shorts, opens, crossed wires. b) Make sure UART parameters (baud rate, etc.) are the same for both the box and your serial device. c) If using RS232, limit cable length to 30 meters.
+Problem #6: Solutions : Bytes are missing in the received data stream: a) The receiving device must be able to receive ALL bytes in a message without any OVERRUN errors, even if interrupts occur during reception.
+Change interrupt priorities, disable some, etc. b) Use a lower baud rate and see if the problem goes away (gives more time between characters).
+Problem #7: Solutions : Some time code messages and/or counts are missing:a) Use a higher baud rate so that the entire message can be sent before the next LTC frame arrives.b) SMPTE drop frame counting eliminates some counts.c) The VITC input may be counting faster than play speed, but the LTC generator is always at play speed, so has to skip some counts to keep up.